HolyBlackCat/cpp-tutorials/language/02_basic/03_computations.md

 > ## Exercise 2
 >
 > Write the first example from this chapter on a piece of paper.
 Circle every operand in it.
-Then cirlce (perhaps with a different color) eveyr expression in it.
+Then circle (perhaps with a different color) every expression in it.